|PA8W Amateur Radio||

 April 3, 2021: Warning for excessive data usage:

 I found out that it is caused by the way the Open Street Map is implemented in MIT App Inventor 2 which I used to build the app.

 Convincing the specialists from MIT was almost as hard as finding the bug.. ;)

-But now they have tested it following my directions and admitted there's a problem and promised to look into it.
+But now they have tested it following my directions and acknowledged there's a problem and promised to look into it.

 I hope they will fix it soon.